- L -

 established in (18..?) in

-London (Essex).
-They were respected English
+London.
+They were English

 instrument makers

-that had been making fine quality compasses,
+that had been making compasses,

-ship's clocks, inclinometers, sextants, and chandlery
+ships clocks, inclinometers, sextants and chandlery

 items for over 140 years.
 Their “Dead